|Are you uninsured or have trouble paying for health care?

 Ministry Health Care understands your concerns.
 Working with local, state and national leaders, we advocate for solutions to cover the uninsured and underinsured.

-In addition to our Community Care Financial Assistance Program, these resources provide helpful information:
+In addition to our Financial Assistance Program, these resources provide helpful information:

 It is the policy of Ministry Health Care and its affiliated entities to provide medically necessary health care services to people in the communities it serves, regardless of their ability to pay.
-Community Care financial assistance is granted based upon the patient’s inability to pay and to individuals who are uninsured, underinsured or medically indigent.
+Financial assistance is granted based upon the patient’s inability to pay and to individuals who are uninsured, underinsured or medically indigent.
 Financial assistance is not available for “non-medically necessary procedures.”

-Community Care works in collaboration with other financial (both public and private) assistance programs.
+Financial assistance works in collaboration with other public and private financial assistance programs.
 This is to ensure holistic wellness of patients by facilitating knowledge of available services and programs for health, while practicing good stewardship of funds.
-Key criteria utilized to determine eligibility for Community Care financial assistance includes family size, federal poverty income guidelines and available assets.
+Key criteria utilized to determine eligibility for financial assistance includes family size, federal poverty income guidelines and available assets.

-Community Care patients must complete an application form and supply all necessary information required to make a determination for financial assistance eligibility.
+Patients must complete an application form and supply all necessary information required to make a determination for financial assistance eligibility.
 The same application form will be utilized by all applicable Ministry Health Care organizations.
 The application form will be subject to periodic verification of the individual or family’s current financial status.
-If a patient believes a denial for Community Care was made in error, the patient may appeal the decision in writing.
+If a patient believes a denial for financial assistance was made in error, the patient may appeal the decision in writing.

-It is an expectation that the patient/guarantor will cooperate and supply all necessary information required to make a determination for Community Care financial assistance eligibility (applications may be re-evaluated every six months).
+It is an expectation that the patient/guarantor will cooperate and supply all necessary information required to make a determination for financial assistance eligibility (applications may be re-evaluated every six months).

 No single organization can meet the needs of all patients who are unable to pay.
-Community Care works in collaboration with other financial (both public and private) assistance programs.
-Patients will be asked to pursue all other assistance options for which they may be eligible prior to their evaluation for Community Care financial assistance.
+Patients will be asked to pursue all other assistance options for which they may be eligible prior to their evaluation for financial assistance.